1833 - 1905)

 The newspaper noted that outsiders might doubt the qualification of this man but local people had decided he was among the best men they had and suggested that he would be a first class warden for 1887.
 It proposed he should be sent to the county council the next year, hoping that he might there meet other men equally well qualified.

-Plato was one of the first Black persons in Canada elected to political office and he held the position until he died in 1905 at the age of 72.
+Plato was one of the African-Canadian person in Canada elected to political office and he held the position until he died in 1905 at the age of 72.
 Appreciation for his many contributions to the life of the community were evident in the large attendance of friends and and colleagues at his funeral.

 He is buried in Drummond Hill Cemetery